GENERAL & ADMINISTRATIVE INFORMATION1035May 2004

 Tickets must be sold whenever admission is charged for an event held by a division, department, or other units of the University, including student organizations and entities whose activities are accounted for in the agency fund.
 Accounting Services must review the ticket sale process before sales are initiated unless the following conditions exist:

 - Ticket sales are an integral part of the unit’s daily functioning (e.g., Athletics Ticket Office, Concert Series, MSA/GPC Box office, Hearnes Center, etc.).

 - The unit uses ticketing software to record and reconcile their ticket sales, e.g., Metrotix, Paciolan, etc.

-- The division fiscal officer has reviewed and approved the ticket sale process.
+- The division business & finance officer has reviewed and approved the ticket sale process.

-- The division fiscal officer (or designee) reviews and approves reconciliations at least monthly but no later than 10 business days after the event.
+- The division business & finance officer (or designee) reviews and approves reconciliations at least monthly but no later than 10 business days after the event.

 Tickets should be pre-numbered and contain:

 - The name of the unit sponsoring the event.